RafaelMicro/matter_sdk/docs/guides/rafael/Rafael_Platform_Overview.md

 As a result, Matter's stack and platform modules are built with GN (see the overview diagram) and the output is used to generate the library file.
-The application, RT58x SDK, and Zephyr are built with CMake and the Matter library file is imported during the compilation process.
+The application, RT58x SDK are built with CMake and the Matter library file is imported during the compilation process.

 <hr>

-Please follow the steps below to create and test a fully functional Matter example on ESP32 series of SoCs
+Please follow the steps below to create and test a fully functional Matter example on RT58x series of SoCs

 -   [Rafael(RT582/RT583) Getting Start Guide]()
     -   [Setup Matter SDK Enviroment]()